 The procedure assumes that the UE is successfully IMS registered and both UE and IMS network support standalone IMS data channel.
 The steps in the call flow are as follows:

-1. UE#1 sends a SIP INVITE request with an SDP relating to the standalone IMS DC to the IMS AS, through originating network P-CSCF and S-CSCF.
-The SDP contains the requested application data channel or combined bootstrap and application data channel and optionally the associated DC application binding information, according to TS 26.114 [6].
+1. UE#1 sends a SIP INVITE request with an SDP related to the standalone IMS DC to the IMS AS, through originating network P-CSCF and S-CSCF.
+UE#1 indicates its desire to use standalone data channel by providing the respective IMS communication service identifier in the SIP INVITE.
+The SDP contains the requested application data channel and the associated DC application binding information, according to TS 26.114 [6].
+As part of the binding information the SDP offer from UE#1 includes an "a=3gpp-req-app" attribute with a "req-app-id" parameter encoded as a string to identify the requesting application as part of the media description.
+The network deployment should ensure that the identification is sufficiently unique to avoid ambiguity.
 UE#1 and originating IMS network using SIP session timer per RFC 4028 [20] for the IMS session.

-2. The IMS AS checks whether the user is allowed to use standalone IMS DC service and whether the request event should be notified to the DCSF.
+2. The IMS AS checks whether the user is allowed to use standalone IMS DC service, e.g. based on the provided IMS communication service identifier (ICSI), and whether the request event should be notified to the DCSF.

 3. The IMS AS notifies the DCSF of the request event.